google/waze-ccp-gcp/README.md

 ##### Step 6.
 Create your New Case Study

+Visit https://{project-id}.appspot.com/newCase/{case-name} to initiate a case, where {case-name} is any name you create for your case (like "Miami" in the example screenshot below).
+Be careful to just do this once per case you want to create.

 To confirm the Case Study was created, you can visit Datastore and confirm the Entity you expect to see is there.
 <p align="center">
   <img src="https://storage.googleapis.com/waze-ccp-gcp-os/readmeimages/10.png" width="8600px"/>
 </p>

-NOTE: If you see no entries in Datastore, you can manually set off the case creation by visiting https://{project-id}.appspot.com/newCase/ to initiate a case (be careful to just do this once)

 The Cron job described in cron.yaml will call https://{project-id}.appspot.com/{guid}/ and will start populating the tables in BigQuery. *Note - the cron function of AppEngine is internal so it is automatically inscope for IAP purposes.